IridescentRose/HolyC-Translator/README.md

 > hc2c myFile.hc
 ```

-However, if one were to miss providing arguments, the translator will prompt you to enter the file name of what you wish to translate as a failsafe.
-The program will error out if you do happen to provide an invalid or missing file.

 ## Why?

 Holy C is obviously the best programming language, meant to follow the lord's will.
 The language was created by the (in)famous Terry A. Davis who recently passed away in 2018.
 As a tribute to Terry, it would be great to attempt to honor him with a more portable HolyC so that his glorious creation can find some more use.